 This quilt is shorter than your full body length when you choose to cut the fabric and insulation off around the lower leg and foot area to help cut overall weight and increase compactness.

 The feet and leg area are then covered by the use of a small insulation mat that most backpackers will carry for use during breaks, helping allow that gear to perform multiple functions to save weight.

 Covering you from head to toe a full-length underquilt provides much more coverage and will keep you warmer in colder climates.

-This style is best for those that are looking to hammock camp in three-season and colder weather conditions or those who tend to run cold when sleeping.
+This style is best for those who are looking to hammock camp in three-season and colder weather conditions or those who tend to run cold when sleeping.

 I would recommend anyone new to hammock camping start with the full length and as you gain experience you can then make a decision to move to a three-quarter if you find it worth the weight cut.

 What Insulation Type Should You Choose?